Open Access Dissertation

 We also investigated the diagnostic capability of diffuse reflectance spectroscopy and colorimetry on a skin disease, acanthosis nigricans in vivo.
 The aim is to quantify and characterize the skin color change associated with acanthosis nigricans skin disease in insulin-resistant obese individuals.
 We observe both the instruments can be utilized to detect acanthosis nigricans with more than 87% sensitivity and 94% specificity when combined with advanced chemometric methods.

 Devpura, Suneetha, "Raman spectroscopy and diffuse reflectance spectroscopy for diagnosis of human cancer and acanthosis nigricans" (2012).
 Wayne State University Dissertations.
-Paper 504.
+504.